HIV can be diagnosed through blood or saliva testing. Available tests include:

 The classes of anti-HIV drugs include:

 - Non-nucleoside reverse transcriptase inhibitors (NNRTIs) turn off a protein needed by HIV to make copies of itself.
-Examples include efavirenz (Sustiva), etravirine (Intelence) and nevirapine (Viramune).
+Examples include efavirenz (Sustiva), rilpivirine (Edurant) and doravirine (Pifeltro).

 - Protease inhibitors (PIs) inactivate HIV protease, another protein that HIV needs to make copies of itself.
-Examples include atazanavir (Reyataz), darunavir (Prezista), fosamprenavir (Lexiva) and indinavir (Crixivan).
+Examples include atazanavir (Reyataz), darunavir (Prezista) and lopinavir/ritonavir (Kaletra).

-Everyone with HIV infection, regardless of CD4 T cell count, should be offered antiviral medication.
+Everyone with HIV infection, regardless of the CD4 T cell count or symptoms, should be offered antiviral medication.